Research Synthesis

 Gaps: GSISG’s exact M365 licensing tier is unknown (determines if Entra ID P1 is already included).
 PA-2020 subscription status is unconfirmed.
 Current cyber insurance policy exclusions are unknown.
 NetBird enterprise license pricing is not public.

-2.6 Self-Hosted Feature Parity (Round 2 Correction)
+2.6 Self-Hosted Feature Parity

-Section titled “2.6 Self-Hosted Feature Parity (Round 2 Correction)”Key Findings:
+Section titled “2.6 Self-Hosted Feature Parity”Key Findings:

 - IdP-Sync (background provisioning) — cloud Team+ only.
 Self-hosted uses JWT group sync at login.